Dateline: Belgrade, Serbia

 There’s usually some downtime when someone transfers their ship from one flag to another, but that is not the case when you are transferring to Panama.
 Panama has a very simple transferring process; for example, numerous other countries make you dry dock for inspection and Panama does not.
 Because their process is so easy, it eliminates the concern that ship/business owners have where downtime is concerned.

-This is especially helpful for shipping companies, ship owners, and merchant shipping companies.
-You can have dual ship registry in Panama, but if you were registered in the other country first, you must have consent from that country to register in Panama, too.
+Good news for all the shipping companies, ship owners, and merchant shipping companies is that you can have dual ship registry in Panama, but if you were registered in the other country first, you must have consent from that country to register in Panama, too.

 Additionally, once you are assigned provisional yacht registration, you have six months to provide the proper vessel documentation to transfer your provisional yacht registration to the permanent one.
 Your yacht registration certificate is valid for two years and renewal costs are low.